 After the interview, we ask all participants to leave feedback, independent of one another, in our applicant tracking system, Google Hire.
 Once all feedback has been submitted, a final decision is made, taking into account feedback from the entire interview process.

-If you’re interested in learning more about our remote hiring process, reach out to @alleyco on Twitter, or send us your questions at firstname.lastname@example.org.
+If you’re interested in learning more about our remote hiring process, our Slack job interviews, or anything else, reach out to @alleyco on Twitter, or send us your questions at firstname.lastname@example.org.
 Or, you can also experience it first hand – we’re hiring for a number of positions!
 Check out our latest listings at http://alley.co/careers – we hope you see something you like.